-At 31 March 2024, NGED East Midlands had £1,930.0m (2023: £1,929.7m) of external debt outstanding of which £26.6m (2023: £27.0m) was due within one year.
-The Company has net current assets (including pension asset) of £27.2m (2023: £210.4m).
-The Company has £0.1m (2023: £nil) cash and has short-term deposits of £0.4m (2023: £0.1m).
-Net balances owed to other NGED Group undertakings amount to £31.1m (2023: £31.2m).
+At 31 March 2024, NGED West Midlands had £1,480.4m (2023: £1,548.4m) of external debt outstanding of which £458.1m (2023: £64.8m) was due within one year.
+The Company has net current liabilities (including pension asset) of £580.9m (2023: £7.5m).
+The Company has £nil (2023: £0.3m) cash (excluding restricted cash) and has short-term deposits of £0.6m (2023: £0.2m).
+Net balances owed to other NGED Group undertakings amount to £21.0m (2023: £27.6m).

 The Company's liabilities will be settled with a combination of cash flows from operating activities, borrowings from the NGED Group undertakings, use of existing facilities and issuances of long-term debt.
 The Company can access either short or long term borrowings in order to finance repayment of any loans.
 The Company has credit ratings above the investment grade and there is sufficient evidence, including historical analysis of the Company's ability to raise debt, to indicate that the Company will be successfully able to raise debt to finance repayments as needed.
+A Letter of support has also been obtained from a ultimate parent undertaking confirming that it will provide financial support to the Company for not less than 12 months from the date of approval of the financial statements.
+Based on the strategic importance of the Company to group strategy and the Board's visibility over group financial resources, the Board consider it appropriate to place reliance on the Letter of Support provided, and to determine that the Company has adequate resources to meet its liabilities as they fall due for the 12 months following the approval of these financial statements.